Gabriel Heinze: Arsenal

 On 8 July 2025, Arsenal announced the appointment of Heinze as a first-team coach.

 Personal life

 Heinze was named in the Panama Papers, a 2016 leak of offshore accounts used for tax evasion.
-In 2005, he signed an endorsement with Puma AG in which at least a million dollars was paid to him over a period of five years through an account in his mother's name in the British Virgin Islands.
+In 2005, he signed an endorsement with Puma, in which at least a million dollars was paid to him over a period of five years through an account in his mother's name in the British Virgin Islands.

 An urban myth, published in sources including UEFA's website, suggested that Heinze was a member of Y Wladfa, the Welsh-speaking colony in Patagonia.
 This was proven false by a Manchester United spokeswoman.